The symplectic isotopy problem for rational cuspidal curves: Symplectic isotopy problems for reducible configurations

 We can prove similar uniqueness statements for configurations of two conics with a common tangent line when the conics intersect more generically.
 Let $\Gc_2$ denote the configuration of two conics simply tangent to each other at one point with a line tangent to both conics away from their intersections.
 Let $\Gc_1$ denote two transversally intersecting conics with a line tangent to both.

 \begin{prop} $\Gc_2$ has a unique equisingular symplectic isotopy class. \end{prop}

 \begin{proof} Let the conic components of $\Gc_2$ be denoted by $Q_1, Q_2$ and the line by $L_1$.
-We can always augment realizations of $\Gc_2$ to the configuration $\Ac_2$ by adding two more lines $L_2$ through the tangential intersection of $Q_1$ with $Q_2$ and the tangency point $L\cap Q_2$.
+By Proposition~\ref{p:addline}, the symplectic isotopy classification of $\Gc_2$ is equivalent to the classification for the augmented configuration $\Ac_2$ obtained from $\Gc_2$ by adding two more lines $L_2$ through the tangential intersection of $Q_1$ with $Q_2$ and the tangency point $L\cap Q_2$.
 There is a birational equivalence of $\Ac_2$ to a configuration $\Bc_2$ consisting of a single conic, two tangent lines, a line passing through one of the tangency points (and otherwise generic), and a line passing through the intersection of the two tangent lines (and otherwise generic).
-(See Figure~\ref{fig:AB2}.) $\Bc_2$ has a unique equisingular symplectic isotopy class by Proposition~\ref{p:addline}. \end{proof}
+(See Figure~\ref{fig:AB2}.) $\Bc_2$ can be built from the single conic configuration by repeated applications of Proposition~\ref{p:addline} so it has a unique equisingular symplectic isotopy class. \end{proof}

 \begin{prop} $\Gc_1$ has a unique equisingular symplectic isotopy class. \end{prop}